Best daily deals

 It’s tough to create ultrawide lenses that avoid this distortion.
 The light is essentially being bent by the lens near the edges to capture as much of the scene as possible.
 Many manufacturers try to correct it via a software algorithm or by simply cropping the distorted edges out of the final image, commonly activated via a toggle in the camera app.

 Some companies like Google, HUAWEI, and OPPO have previously opted for a narrower field of view in the first place (~110 degrees and lower).
-This way, you’ve still got a sensor capable of capturing more than a typical phone camera, but distortion is reduced compared to traditional ultrawide sensors.
+This way, you still have a sensor capable of capturing more than a typical phone camera, but distortion is reduced compared to traditional ultrawide sensors.
 Of course, dialing things back too far can mean you’re left with an ultrawide shot that isn’t all too different from the main camera.

 Another solution we’ve seen in the last few years is a so-called free-form lens that uses an asymmetrical design compared to more conventional camera lenses.
 This ultrawide camera lens can be found on 2021’s OnePlus 9 series, and the company has compared them to progressive lenses used in spectacles.